 Once airlines like Air France/KLM go back to offering fantastic transatlantic award deals (after the current crisis is finally over), 71,000 Capital One Miles (+ taxes and fees) may be enough for a roundtrip Business Class booking to Europe, and that would be an incredible deal (even with the high surcharges AF/KLM like to charge).

 If that’s not of interest then there’s always the option of transferring miles to Etihad Guest to make the most of its generous award chart for American Airlines bookings or to Avianca to book cheap (and surcharge-free) premium cabin Star Alliance awards.

-The Capital One Venture Rewards Credit Card is currently offering welcome bonuses of 50,000 or 100,000 miles for a limited time only.
-Considering how easy it is to get 1 cent of value out of every mile earned, these welcome bonuses can be viewed as offering $500 and $1,000 of value respectively…and that’s generous for a card that costs just $95/year.
+The Capital One Venture Rewards Credit Card is currently offering welcome bonuses of 50,000 or 100,000 miles but this offer is set to end in just a few days’ time.
+Considering how easy it is to get 1 cent of value out of every mile earned, these welcome bonuses can be viewed as offering $500 and $1,000 of value respectively, and that’s generous for a card that costs just $95/year.

 If you’re looking for an easy-to-use credit card that offers easily extractable value at a reasonable cost, the Capital One Venture Rewards Credit Card is probably a card you should be considering.